osmcode/osmcoastline/README.md

 East, 77° South and ends around 180° West and 77° South.
 OSMCoastline will find those open ends and connect them by adding several "nodes" forming a proper polygon.
-Depending on the output projection (EPSG:4326 or EPSG:3857) this polygon will either go to the South Pole or to the 85.0511° line.
+Depending on the output projection (EPSG:4326 or EPSG:3857) this polygon will either extend to the South Pole or to the 85.0511° line.

 ## Filtering

-The program `osmcoastline_filter` can be used to filter from an OSM planet file all nodes and ways needed for building the coastlines and writing them out in OSM format.
-This file will be a lot smaller (less than 1%) than the original planet file, but it contains everything needed to assemble the coastline polygons.
+The program `osmcoastline_filter` can be used to filter from an OSM planet file all nodes and ways needed for building the coastlines and write them out in OSM format.
+The resulting file will be a lot smaller (less than 1%) than the original planet file, but it contains everything needed to assemble the coastline polygons.

 If you are playing around or want to run `osmcoastline` several times with different parameters, run `osmcoastline_filter` once first and use its output